aciccarello/ciccarello.me/_posts/2019-11-27-we-traveled-to-italy.md

 It was interesting traveling when not trying to learn the language.
 I did a little studying before our trip and we had a pocket Italian guide but it wasn't like our time in Spanish speaking countries.
 Most of the touristy areas of the country have plenty of English speaking restaurant waiters, shop employees, and hotel receptionists.
 Even when someone didn't speak much English, they usually knew enough to communicate.
 Our Spanish language skills did help a lot when reading or trying to understand someone as there are many similar words.
 It was fun to listen to people speak even when I didn't understand them.
 I found I loved the rhythm of the language.
 It would be very cool to learn enough Italian to speak it myself, but for now I'll focus on Spanish.

 I understand why Italy attracts so many repeat visitors and I think I've caught the bug.
 I'd love to return some day to enjoy more of the country.
-During this trip, we didn't visit Florance or Sicily, both of which would be great to see.
+During this trip, we didn't visit Florence or Sicily, both of which would be great to see.
 However I'd be very happy to repeat the places we went to as well.
 They were all beautiful and enjoyable with much more to see and enjoy.

 ---